ocsross96/docker-compose-next-express/README.md

 # ai-experiment
 ai chatbot

-The project so far consists of two different Node applications ./client which is a Next JS application, and /server which is a Node and Express application.
+The project so far is a monorepo consisting of two different Node applications: /client which is a Next JS application, and /server which is a Node and Express application.
 Both applications use Typescript.

 ## Setup